Restoril (Temazepam) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Aftercare programs are designed to support men and women who are in long-term recovery.
 Treatment consists of a series of outpatient meetings where open and honest discussion is encouraged.
 Clients often use these meetings as weekly check-ins and receive consistent support and accountability from peers and treatment professionals in recovery.

 If you are struggling with temazepam addiction, don’t wait any longer to get the help you need.
-Call (XXX) XXX-XXXX today to speak with a representative at Nova Recovery Center.
+Call Nova Recovery Center at (512) 605-2955today to speak with a representative about out temazepam treatment options.
 We can help you start a new life in recovery right away.

 100% Confidential Guarantee